fanpu/website/_posts/2021-12-24-against-government-scholarships.markdown

 Remember, a scholarship is not free and it is not designed with your best interests in mind.
 When you take a scholarship, you give up your freedom and the ability to chart your future.
+It is now the government's prerogative to decide how to best utilize you as a human resource.
 Whether this is a good trade depends on your unique circumstances.

 *Banner picture: A waterfall along Half Dome Trail, Yosemite National Park*